Ein Prat: the Academy for Leadership: History

 Ein Prat has over 800 graduates since 2001, and in 2017 has more than 350 students in multiple programs.

 Founded as one organization in 2001, Ein Prat grew into two separate organizations: one based in Kfar Adumim for pre-military students and one based in Alon for post-military students.
 In 2016, the organizations formalized the split and the two organizations are now run by separate administrations.

 On February 1, 2018, the Israeli Ministry of Defense recognized the mechina at Kibbutz Sufa, renaming it the "Hadar" Leadership Academy after slain Israeli soldier Hadar Goldin.

+In August 2024, a group of American Microsoft employees launched a petition to delist the Academy, along with two other Israeli West Bank settlement charities, from the company's internal donation-matching service, Benevity.
+In its Benevity listing, the academy describes itself as a "volunteering organization who helps and support [sic] any one who got lost/wounded or any other problem in Judea desert area."
+The petition argued that "Microsoft is directly funding these illegal and immoral settlements by allowing these organizations to remain."